yhema777/practice-react-projects/netflix-app/README.md

 - Now, sign up with email and password, you can see that login under Users tab.
 - You can sign in using that logins as well.

+Any time, if you get errors related to firebase like can't resolve firebase/auth or firebase/app, try this:
+- npm list firebase
+If firebase is not listed or have an issue, reinstall it:
+- npm install firebase@latest